Pseudomoaner/Alkahest/README.md

 ### Advanced installation

 Finding the target of your ire is dissolving more slowly than you'd like?
-Alkahest includes a .c file for computing the potential gradients acting on rods (the most time-consuming stage of the simulation process).
+Alkahest includes a .c file for computing the potential gradients acting on rods (the most time-consuming stage of calculating the dynamics of the system).
 To use this, simply follow [this guide](http://cs.smith.edu/~nhowe/370/Assign/mexfiles.html) to compiling .mex files, applying it to mexCalcEnergyGradientsPeriodic.c.
 Alkahest will then automatically detect the compiled version and use it in place of the native .m function.

 ## Usage